 Different leaders took different approaches to creating new men.
-Ioan Victor Vojen wrote that ‘the legionary elite will be selected according to their spiritual purity, their capacity for work, their courage and never-ending faith in the great historic mission of the Romanian people.
-A stern law will govern every moment in the lives of members of this proud class of men, the harshest law, the law of one who must be a permanent example for others’.
-Vojen chastised those under his command who he thought were underprepared and established a ‘school’ for new legionaries and potential leaders in 1937.
-On the other hand, Maria Iordache, another legionary leader, told her communist interrogators in 1955 that ‘our ideal was to form a new man. … We realized this ideal through an examination of conscience, through the sincere confession of our mistakes and by going to church.
-We also read from the Bible at every meeting’.
+Ioan Victor Vojen wrote that “the legionary elite will be selected according to their spiritual purity, their capacity for work, their courage and never-ending faith in the great historic mission of the Romanian people.
+A stern law will govern every moment in the lives of members of this proud class of men, the harshest law, the law of one who must be a permanent example for others.”
+Vojen chastised those under his command who he thought were underprepared and established a “school” for new legionaries and potential leaders in 1937.
+In contrast, Maria Iordache, another legionary leader, told her communist interrogators in 1955 that “our ideal was to form a new man. . . .
+We realized this ideal through an examination of conscience, through the sincere confession of our mistakes and by going to church.
+We also read from the Bible at every meeting.”
 Others held up legionary martyrs as perfect examples of new men whose lives could serve as models for the rest.
-At a student congress in 1935, Alexandru Cantacuzino told his listeners that ‘the Romanian of tomorrow must desire severe, tough, heroic existence, to feel at one with the collective and the national good.
+At a student congress in 1935, Alexandru Cantacuzino told his listeners that “the Romanian of tomorrow must desire severe, tough, heroic existence, to feel at one with the collective and the national good.
 He must have the cacophonous, cursed characteristics of being violent and extremist.
-The Romanian of tomorrow must know that he was born to die for his Nation’.
-He proposed to create this type of new man ‘through severe spiritual exercises and by flogging the lethargic Romanian spirit’.
+The Romanian of tomorrow must know that he was born to die for his Nation.”
+He proposed to create this type of new man “through severe spiritual exercises and by flogging the lethargic Romanian spirit.”

-Some of the most conspicuous legionary activities of this period involved summer work camps at which legionaries performed voluntary labour, building roads and bridges, or repairing churches and wells.
-A legionary book promoting the camps explained that they were places ‘where students, graduates, tradesmen, workers and peasants will become brothers through the same rough and disinterested work for the good of the community’.
+Some of the most conspicuous legionary activities of this period involved summer work camps at which legionaries performed voluntary labor, building roads and bridges, or repairing churches and wells.
+A legionary book promoting the camps explained that they were places “where students, graduates, tradesmen, workers and peasants will become brothers through the same rough and disinterested work for the good of the community.”
 Codreanu ran his first work camp in 1924, but established them as a trademark of the legionary movement in 1934, expanding the number and scope of the camps dramatically over the next two years.
-He ordered in 1935 that ‘this year the work camps have an educational role of creating and of beginning to create the honest man [omul corect].
+He ordered in 1935 that “this year the work camps have an educational role of creating and of beginning to create the honest man [omul corect].
 So far we have created: the man of faith, the man of courage, the man who sacrifices.
 Now we need the honest man.
-Honest in every aspect: towards himself, towards the outside world (in bearing, attitude, good faith, respect, etc.), towards the organization, his colleagues, his leaders, his country, and with God’.
-Participants at legionary work camps took part in daily group exercises, gruelling marches, demanding physical labour and a frugal diet as well as listening to speeches and discussing legionary ideology at length.
-Those who successfully completed fifteen days at a work camp received a ‘diploma’ testifying to their achievement.
-In 1936 Codreanu made participation in a work camp or voluntary labour at the legionary headquarters in Bucharest compulsory for all student members of the Legion.
+Honest in every aspect: towards himself, towards the outside world (in bearing, attitude, good faith, respect, etc.), towards the organization, his colleagues, his leaders, his country, and with God.”
+Participants at legionary work camps took part in daily group exercises, grueling marches, demanding physical labor, and a frugal diet as well as listened to speeches and discussed legionary ideology at length.
+Those who successfully completed fifteen days at a work camp received a “diploma” testifying to their achievement.
+In 1936, Codreanu made participation in a work camp or voluntary labor at the legionary headquarters in Bucharest compulsory for all student members of the Legion.
 Work camps were central to the Legion’s conception of new men during this period.
-An article from the pro-legionary newspaper Libertatea (Liberty) in 1936 explained that,
+An article from the prolegionary newspaper Libertatea (Liberty) in 1936 explained that